Renaissance Technologies LLC Sells 58,400 Shares of Open Lending Co. (NASDAQ:LPRO)

-Renaissance Technologies LLC trimmed its holdings in shares of Open Lending Co.
-(NASDAQ:LPRO) by 76.2% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+Renaissance Technologies LLC cut its stake in Open Lending Co.
+(NASDAQ:LPRO) by 76.2% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 18,200 shares of the company’s stock after selling 58,400 shares during the quarter.
-Renaissance Technologies LLC’s holdings in Open Lending were worth $645,000 at the end of the most recent reporting period.
+Renaissance Technologies LLC’s holdings in Open Lending were worth $645,000 as of its most recent SEC filing.

-Other large investors have also added to or reduced their stakes in the company.
-Bank of New York Mellon Corp raised its holdings in shares of Open Lending by 179.0% in the fourth quarter.
-Bank of New York Mellon Corp now owns 76,402 shares of the company’s stock valued at $2,671,000 after acquiring an additional 49,013 shares in the last quarter.
-Wells Fargo & Company MN raised its holdings in shares of Open Lending by 6,926.3% in the fourth quarter.
-Wells Fargo & Company MN now owns 97,665 shares of the company’s stock valued at $3,415,000 after acquiring an additional 96,275 shares in the last quarter.
-Northern Trust Corp raised its holdings in shares of Open Lending by 44.2% in the fourth quarter.
-Northern Trust Corp now owns 230,283 shares of the company’s stock valued at $8,050,000 after acquiring an additional 70,597 shares in the last quarter.
-Credit Suisse AG bought a new stake in shares of Open Lending in the fourth quarter valued at about $1,684,000.
-Finally, Charles Schwab Investment Management Inc. raised its holdings in shares of Open Lending by 45.0% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 406,552 shares of the company’s stock valued at $14,214,000 after acquiring an additional 126,087 shares in the last quarter.
-Institutional investors and hedge funds own 82.46% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Healthcare of Ontario Pension Plan Trust Fund bought a new stake in Open Lending in the first quarter worth $33,000.
+Rockefeller Capital Management L.P. lifted its position in Open Lending by 149.1% in the first quarter.
+Rockefeller Capital Management L.P. now owns 1,420 shares of the company’s stock worth $50,000 after buying an additional 850 shares during the last quarter.
+Segantii Capital Management Ltd bought a new stake in Open Lending in the first quarter worth $76,000.
+Captrust Financial Advisors bought a new stake in Open Lending in the fourth quarter worth $91,000.
+Finally, Teacher Retirement System of Texas lifted its position in Open Lending by 21.8% in the first quarter.
+Teacher Retirement System of Texas now owns 7,523 shares of the company’s stock worth $266,000 after buying an additional 1,349 shares during the last quarter.
+Institutional investors own 82.46% of the company’s stock.

-Several analysts recently weighed in on LPRO shares.
-B. Riley lifted their price objective on Open Lending from $30.00 to $38.00 and gave the company a “neutral” rating in a report on Wednesday, April 21st.
-The Goldman Sachs Group downgraded Open Lending from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $43.00 to $40.00 in a report on Friday, July 23rd.
-Morgan Stanley cut their target price on Open Lending from $40.00 to $37.00 and set an “equal weight” rating on the stock in a research note on Wednesday, May 12th.
-Raymond James cut their target price on Open Lending from $58.00 to $57.00 and set a “strong-buy” rating on the stock in a research note on Wednesday, May 12th.
-Finally, Canaccord Genuity lifted their target price on Open Lending from $45.00 to $55.00 and gave the company a “buy” rating in a research note on Monday, June 28th.
-Three research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus target price of $42.46.
+Several research firms have recently weighed in on LPRO.
+Raymond James decreased their target price on Open Lending from $58.00 to $57.00 and set a “strong-buy” rating for the company in a research report on Wednesday, May 12th.
+The Goldman Sachs Group downgraded Open Lending from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $43.00 to $40.00 in a research report on Friday, July 23rd.
+Zacks Investment Research upgraded Open Lending from a “hold” rating to a “buy” rating and set a $41.00 target price for the company in a research report on Wednesday.
+B. Riley lifted their target price on Open Lending from $30.00 to $38.00 and gave the stock a “neutral” rating in a research report on Wednesday, April 21st.
+Finally, Morgan Stanley decreased their target price on Open Lending from $40.00 to $37.00 and set an “equal weight” rating for the company in a research report on Wednesday, May 12th.
+Three research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus target price of $42.46.

 Open Lending Corp. provides lending enablement and risk analytics to credit unions, regional banks and the captive finance companies of original equipment manufacturers (OEM Captives).
 It specializes in risk-based pricing and modeling and provides automated decision-technology for automotive lenders throughout the United States.